- People Finder

 Students will be housed in the University of Urbino dormitory complex.
 Students will have a single bedroom or share a room with another student depending on availability.
 The rooms are adjoined by a common kitchen, bathroom, living space and rooftop terrace overlooking the valley outside the City of Urbino.
 Dormitory assignments will be arranged upon arrival at the University of Urbino.
 Students will be housed in hotels during the excursions to Rome and Florence.

-Professor Sal DiMaria
+Dr. Sal DiMaria

-Modern and Foreign Languages and Literature
+Modern Foreign Languages and Literature

 School of Music